tabiosg/elemental-game/README.md

 There are two ways this affects mechanics in the game:

-1. Heals being stronger (+3, -1) (if weapon->healed or healer->healed).
+1. Heals being stronger (+2, -1) (if weapon->healed or healer->healed).
 Heals are stronger and users loses health.
 Heal amplification stacks but health loss does not. e.g. A healed fire type would be significantly healed by a wood healer with a wood healing weapon.

-2. Both heals and attacks are significantly stronger (+4, +4) (if fighter->weapon).
+2. Both heals and attacks are significantly stronger (+4, -2) (if fighter->weapon).
 If the fighter's element strengthens the weapon's element, then both heals and attacks are more far more effective at the cost of making the user weaker. e.g. A wood weapon would be greatly strengthened by a water fighter.

+Healers may die from healing.
 ---

 ## Effectiveness of Elements